zazzel/esprima/README.md

 Esprima is created and maintained by [Ariya Hidayat](http://twitter.com/ariyahidayat), with the help of [many contributors](https://github.com/ariya/esprima/contributors).

-**Esprima-FB** is a fork of [Harmony branch](https://github.com/ariya/esprima/tree/harmony) of Esprima that implements [JSX specification](https://github.com/facebook/jsx) on top of ECMAScript syntax.
+**Esprima-FB** is a fork of the [Harmony branch](https://github.com/ariya/esprima/tree/harmony) of Esprima that implements [JSX specification](https://github.com/facebook/jsx) on top of ECMAScript syntax.

 ### Features